fantastapack/csharp-guidelines/docs/csharp/fundamentals/coding-style/coding-style.md

    blank lines between members of a type.
 8. Avoid spurious free spaces.
    For example avoid `if (someVar == 0)...`, where the dots mark the spurious free spaces.
-   Consider using the [Trailing Whitespace Visualizer](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.TrailingWhitespaceVisualizer) extension
+   Consider using the [Trailing Whitespace Visualizer](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.TrailingWhitespaceVisualizer) extension to handle this automatically.
 9. When working on code, keep the standards we set here for new code you are writing, but do not worry about areas that you are not working in.
 10. We only use `var` when the type is explicitly named on the right-hand side, typically due to either `new` or an explicit cast, e.g. `var stream = new FileStream(...)` not `var stream = OpenStandardInput()`.
     - Similarly, target-typed `new()` can only be used when the type is explicitly named on the left-hand side, in a variable definition statement or a field definition statement. e.g. `FileStream stream = new(...);`, but not `stream = new(...);` (where the type was specified on a previous line).